elastic/e2e-testing/e2e/README.md

 Adding a new feature file will require to check [the aforementioned descriptor file](../.ci/.e2e-tests.yaml).
 If the tags in the new file are not there, you should add a new parallel branch under the main test suite, or update the tags to add the new scenarios in an existing parallel branch.

 ### Configuration files
-It's possible that there will exist configuration YAML files in the test suire.
+It's possible that there will exist configuration YAML files in the test suite.
 We recommend locating them under the `configurations` folder under the config directory for compose files (both profiles and services).
 The name of the file will represent the feature to be tested (i.e. `kibana.config.yml`).
-In this file we will add those configurations that are exclusive to the feature to be tests.
+In this file we will add those configurations that are exclusive to the feature to be tested.

 ## Generating documentation about the specifications
 If you want to generate a website for the feature files, please run this command: